A simple symmetric exclusion process driven by an asymmetric tracer particle: Model definition and statement of results

 From Proposition~\ref{prop:ss-trans-inv} and Theorem~\ref{thm:ss}, it follows that $Z_{L,n}$ is $L$ times a polynomial in $p$ and $q$ with integer coefficients.
 We thus define the {\em restricted partition function}, denoted by

 To explain our notation for the restricted partition function, we recall some basic combinatorial facts.
 Let $[n] := \{1,\dots,n\}$ and $\nsetk{[n]}{k}$ denote the collection of set partitions of $[n]$ into exactly $k$ parts.
+For example,

-For example, $\nsetk{[4]}{2} = \{123|4, 124|3, 134|2, \allowbreak 1|234, 12|34, 13|24, 14|23 \}$, where we have divided the subsets in the set partition by vertical bars.
+where we have divided the subsets in the set partition by vertical bars.
 Set partitions of finite sets are well-studied combinatorial objects (see \cite[Section 6.1]{knuth-graham-patashnik-1994} for example), and the number of set partitions of $[n]$ into $k$ parts is known as the {\em Stirling number of the second kind}, denoted $\nsetk{n}{k}$.
-It is not difficult to see that this is a triangular sequence, i.e. $1 \leq k \leq n$, and it satisfies the recurrence
+It is not difficult to see that this is a triangular sequence, i.e. $1 \leq k \leq n$, and it satisfies the recurrence relation

 with $\nsetk n1 = \nsetk nn = 1$.
 One can check from \eqref{stirling-recur} that $\nsetk 42 = 7$ and this matches the above example.